… you may always have wanted to know about me — but then again, maybe you didn’t!

 20. I first promised my mother to take her to Egypt in the early to mid-1990s and, after our plans had always fallen through in the interim, finally made good on that promise in November 2008.
 Since then, I’ve already come up with a several different variations of a plan for a follow-up trip.

-21. I’ve never undergone clinical surgery or spent time in a hospital for any other reason (except to visit others and discounting the fact that, like most people, I was born in a hospital).
+I’ve never undergone clinical surgery or spent time in a hospital for any other reason (except to visit others and discounting the fact that, like most people, I was born in a hospital).
+[Note: This was true until the spring of 2022, when a minor but nasty complaint sent me to the hospital (surgery included) for the first time in my life.]

 22. My sense of order works according to rules only discernible to me.
 Others would swear I am surrounded by an amalgamation of things coming straight out of the Big Bang.